cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 But first, let’s describe our service.
 The Super Heroes microservice stores super-heroes, with their names, powers, and so on.
 The REST API allows adding, removing, listing, and picking a random hero from the stored set.
 Nothing outstanding but a good first step to discover Quarkus.

-## Bootstrapping the Hero REST Endpoint

-First thing first, we need a project.
-That's what your are going to see in this section.

-Using RH developer hub UI create a quarkus application with default extensions.

 ## Directory Structure